sumicode-exe/C/README.md

 # C
-Tutoraal repo for notes/questaons and practace of language -- C Practace questaons and notes
+Tutorial repo for notes/questaons and practace of language -- C Practice questions and notes